-Examples of Julie's expertise in arbitration include: representing a state-owned company, providing advice on Swiss substantive law and Swiss law of international arbitration in ICC proceedings seated in Switzerland related to a dispute in the engineering and construction sector; representing a leading pharmaceutical company in a dispute arising from a manufacturing and supply agreement; and representing the Russian Federation in Swiss Supreme Court proceedings relating to the setting-aside of two separate arbitral awards on jurisdiction in two investment dispute matters.
+Examples of Julie's expertise in arbitration include: representing a state-owned company; providing advice on Swiss substantive law and Swiss law of international arbitration in ICC proceedings seated in Switzerland related to a dispute in the engineering and construction sector; representing a leading pharmaceutical company in a dispute arising from a manufacturing and supply agreement; and representing the Russian Federation in Swiss Supreme Court proceedings relating to the setting-aside of two separate arbitral awards on jurisdiction in two investment dispute matters.

 After completing a degree in international relations at the Graduate Institute Geneva, Julie graduated with a law degree from the University of Geneva.
 Julie Raneda joined the Geneva office as a trainee in 2008 and again as an associate after her admission to the Swiss Bar in 2011.
 She also worked as a senior associate at the London office of Wilmer Cutler Pickering Hale and Dorr LLP in 2014-2015.

 As a key partner of the Asian Regional Desks, Julie is responsible for further developing the firm's international arbitration practice in Asia.